tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_18.md

 Like we did in the previous chapter - let's take care of the navigation bar first.

-We use directives and components from Ng2Material - such as `md-toolbar`, and we will also use Ng2Material grid system (`flex-gt-sm`):
+We use directives and components from Ng2Material - such as `md-toolbar`.

+In order to use `md-toolbar`, we need to fetch the code of this package, by running:

+    meteor npm install @angular2-material/toolbar --save

+And now we can import it in our main component:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="18.6" filename="client/app.ts"}}

+> Note that we also imported the CSS file of mdToolbar component - Meteor allows us to do such imports!

+And use it in the main component's template:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="18.6"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="18.6" filename="client/app.html"}}

-Now let's take care of the parties form, we also need to import the directives of Ng2Material first:
+Now let's take care of the parties form.

+In the form we will use another two extra components on ngMaterial2: MdInput and MdCheckbox - we also need to fetch their packages:

+    meteor npm install @angular2-material/input --save
+    meteor npm install @angular2-material/checkbox --save

+Now let's add all the imports to the component:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="18.7"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="18.7" filename="client/imports/parties-form/parties-form.ts"}}

 And now let's update it's layout:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="18.8"}}

-We use the input wrapper (`md-input` and `md-input-container`) which are wrappers with style and cool layout.
+We use the mdInput component which is a wrapper for regular HTML input with style and cool layout.

 And now import the directives into the parties list:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="18.9"}}

+And we will also add the MdInput import:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="18.10" filename="client/imports/parties-list/parties-list.ts"}}

 And now update the parties list layout:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="18.10"}}
+{{> DiffBox tutorialName="meteor-angular2-socially" step="18.10" filename="client/imports/parties-list/parties-list.html"}}

-Now we need to make some changes in the LESS in order to get better result, so let's start with the parties list LESS file:
+Now we need to make some changes in the style files in order to get better result, so let's start with the parties list style file:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="18.11"}}